drshahizan/SLR-FC/exercise/Shahliza/readme.md

 (3) A survey on blockchain based IoT forensic evidence ... - Springer. https://link.springer.com/article/10.1007/s11042-023-17104-z.
 (4) Blockchain in IoT: Current Trends, Challenges, and Future Roadmap. https://link.springer.com/article/10.1007/s41635-019-00079-5.
 (5) A conceptual architecture for simulating blockchain-based IoT .... https://journalofcloudcomputing.springeropen.com/articles/10.1186/s13677-023-00481-z.

+Diagram description

+This image is a comparative diagram that illustrates the difference between the current state of Romanian education and employment verification system and a proposed blockchain-based solution.
+The image is divided into two parts: "Romanian current state" on the left and "blockchain-based solution" on the right.
+On the left side, it shows a person going through high school, attending two universities, and then their credentials being verified by an employer through a complex process involving MEN RMUR.
+On the right side, with blockchain technology enabled, the process is streamlined with digital verification of educational credentials directly accessible to employers.
+The image also includes text annotations to label different stages and elements within both processes.
+The OCR text at the bottom of the image reads "Side of figure 1.
+Figure 1.
+Romanian current state vs. blockchain-based solution".